 You don’t have to worry about the tickets; you will pay them on your return to Malta.
 Just make sure to check the ferry’s timetable here.

 The journey to Gozo takes no more than 25 minutes but make sure to go up on the deck to witness the beautiful island of Gozo from the water.

 That’s the only thing you’ll see during your journey if you don’t go up on the deck.

 Gozo By Car.
 One Day Trip Itinerary

 Start your day with a delicious breakfast in Victoria.

-Victoria, the capital of Gozo, was named in honour of the Queen Victoria of England back in 1887.
-Rabat, as the locals call it, is a vibrant small town with narrow streets housing many restaurants and Gozitan handicrafts shops.
+Victoria, the capital of Gozo, was named in honor of the Queen Victoria of England back in 1887.
+As the locals call it, Rabat is a vibrant small town with narrow streets housing many restaurants and Gozitan handicrafts shops.

 Start your day with a generous breakfast and a delicious coffee at one of the terraces in Independence Square, just near the Citadel entrance.
 You will spot many locals chatting and drinking their morning coffee.

 If you are in the mood, stroll for a while around this area as you will find many interesting shops and boutiques.